diffplug/spotless/plugin-maven/README.md

   <lineSeparator>${line.separator}</lineSeparator> <!-- line separator to use -->

-  <expandEmptyElements>true</expandEmptyElements> <!-- Should empty elements be expanded-->
+  <expandEmptyElements>true</expandEmptyElements> <!-- Should empty elements be expanded -->

-  <spaceBeforeCloseEmptyElement>false</spaceBeforeCloseEmptyElement> <!-- Should a space be added inside self-closing elements-->
+  <spaceBeforeCloseEmptyElement>false</spaceBeforeCloseEmptyElement> <!-- Should a space be added inside self-closing elements -->

   <keepBlankLines>true</keepBlankLines> <!-- Keep empty lines -->